Jiamin-Yang/Ensemble_model/README.md

 4.molecular feature generates by feature.ipynb.

+5.supporting_information folder contained four files, such as training dataset, external validation dataset, manual collected dataset and supplementary information file about this article.

-5.Other folders are about materials needed for chart generation.
+6.Other folders are about materials needed for chart generation.